Saudi state-funded TV aired a sketch mocking Biden as a forgetful, sleepy old man as US-Saudi relations hit new low

 Though the US and Saudi Arabia became close partners following the discovery of oil in the Gulf in the 1950s and worked together to combat extremism following the September 11, 2001, attacks, many in the US political and business communities blacklisted Saudi Arabia after the 2018 murder of the journalist Jamal Khashoggi.

-The CIA concluded MBS likely ordered the hit, and Biden promised to made Saudi Arabia a "pariah" and his White House effectively downgraded Crown Prince Mohammed's rank by saying that MBS was not Biden's counterpart.
+The CIA concluded MBS likely ordered the hit, and Biden promised to made Saudi Arabia a "pariah" while the White House effectively downgraded Crown Prince Mohammed's rank by saying that MBS was not Biden's counterpart.

 But speaking to The Atlantic, MBS showed little remorse, saying Khashoggi wasn't important enough for him to go out of his way to have killed anyway.